 Research plays a vital role in any student’s life as it empowers them with in-depth knowledge about any topic.
 During your academic course, you’ll come across primarily two types of research – qualitative and quantitative.
-The differences between these two depend on factors of such as the objective, analysed data and many others.
+The differences between these two depend on factors of do my homework for me such as the objective, analysed data and many others.
 Let’s look at the four main differences between these two research methodologies.

 Differences based on the analysed data